ScribesZone/ModelScript/methods/classroom-root/XXX-CASESTUDY/tasks/README.md

-This directory contains, for each usecase, a directory containing a task model in the form of a ``.xml`` file created by the Kmade tool.
+This directory contains, for each usecase, a directory containing:
+* a task model in the form of a ``.xml`` file.
+This file is m
-A  ``.pdf`` diagram should be given.
+* nanaged  by the Kmade tool.
+* a diagram in the form of a ``.pdf``.

-For a given usecase ``WithdrawMoney`` the structure is therefore:
+For a usecase named ``WithdrawMoney`` the structure should be:

     WithdrawMoney/
         WithdrawMoney.xml